markbirss/Openwrt-MR24/README.md

   6. Create a recovery UBI partition.
 This will host an initramfs build so our board can have a failback image in case of a bad flash, or sysupgrade issue.
 Note you will first want to upload a copy of the initramfs image to the board (which can be done with SCP/HTTP Server).
 In the below tutorial note that the new partition is made to be just a bit larger than the initramfs image.
 You will want to do this as well.

   ```
-  ls -alh /tmp/openwrt-m821xx-generic-mr24-initramfs.bin
+  ls -alh /tmp/openwrt-apm821xx-generic-mr24-initramfs-kernel.bin
   ubimkvol /dev/ubi0 -s 5MiB -N recovery
-  ubiupdatevol /dev/ubi0_1 /tmp/openwrt-m821xx-generic-mr24-initramfs.bin
+  ubiupdatevol /dev/ubi0_1 /tmp/openwrt-apm821xx-generic-mr24-initramfs-kernel.bin
   ```
-  7. Once done, you can now load up LuCI at 192.168.1.1, and use the sysupgrade option to flash the full image to the device using the sysupgrade file.
+  7. Once done, you can now load up LuCI at 192.168.1.1, and use the sysupgrade option to flash the full image to the device using the sysupgrade file named `openwrt-apm821xx-generic-mr24-squashfs-sysupgrade.tar`.
 From this point on, any future updates/builds can just be flashed through LuCI.

 To Do
 -----